10 Unsettling Signs of Repressed Childhood Trauma In Adults

 One of the symptoms of childhood trauma in adulthood is having a self-destructive streak.

-Childhood trauma survivors can indulge in excessive drinking and smoking, substance abuse, and self-harm, including suicidal thoughts.
+Childhood trauma survivors can indulge in excessive drinking and smoking, and substance abuse.
+These behaviors can also lead to further problems, like getting arrested.

-Their low self-esteem appears to have led to a flawed self-image, which may include feelings of guilt, inadequacy, and unworthiness.
+Their low self-esteem paints a flawed self-image, which may include patches of guilt, inadequacy, and unworthiness.
+These can lead them to cause self-harm and have self-destructive thoughts.

 9. Poor Emotion Control

-Experiencing trauma in early life may make adults have poor emotional regulation.
+People with repressed memories of early life traumas may have poor emotional regulation.

 10. Tendency To Play Safe

-They tend to play safe, always wary of exposing themselves to any situation where they may be criticized or insulted.
+• Hypersensitivity to rejection: They are always wary of exposing themselves to any situation where they may be criticized or insulted.
+They may develop Rejection Sensitivity disorder.

 What Are Adverse Childhood Experiences (ACEs)?

-A 2016 British study found that almost half of the study subjects (46.4%) experienced at least one ACE, while 8.3% suffered 4 or more.
+A 2016 British study found that almost half the study-subjects (46.4%) experienced at least one ACE, while 8.3% suffered 4 or more.

 ACEs are traumatic events against which a child is unable to defend themself.
 Some common ACEs are: